Biocompatibility of Novel Materials

 Associate Professor, Biomedical Engineering

-Active research projects include ligament tissue engineering and bioprinting.
-Past research experience includes drug delivery microchips, liver tissue engineering and retrovirus production on chip.
+Active research projects include biocompatibility evaluation of nanocarbon materials and hot spring mineral water, ligament tissue engineering and bioprinting, and microfluidic biosensors.
+Past research experience includes drug delivery microchips, liver tissue engineering, tendon and cardiac tissue engineering.

 Project Engineer/Senior Lecturer, Biomedical Engineering